shyambhat/InstagramKit/README.md

 ##Installation

 Getting started is easy.
 Just include the files from the directory 'InstagramKit' into your project and you'll be up and running.
+You may need to add AFNetworking to your project as well if you haven't already.

 ##### Cocoapods Podfile:
 ```ruby